furinkapp/furink/README.md

 1. Clone the repository.
 2. Run `pnpm install` to install the dependencies.

+### Development

+#### Web

+To start the web app in development mode, run `pnpm dev` in its directory.
+This will start a development server on port 3000.

+#### Mobile

+To start the mobile app in development mode, run `pnpm dev` in its directory.
+This will start a development server on port 3000.

+For previewing the app on an Android device, run `pnpm tauri android dev` in the mobile app's directory.
+This will start the development server and open the app in an Android emulator or on a connected device.

+For previewing the app on an iOS device, run `pnpm tauri ios dev` in the mobile app's directory.
+This will start the development server and open the app in an iOS simulator or on a connected device.

 ## License

 This project is licensed under a dual license of the MIT License and the Apache License 2.0.
 You may choose either of these licenses at your discretion.
 See [LICENSE-MIT](LICENSE-MIT) and [LICENSE-APACHE-2.0](LICENSE-APACHE-2.0) for details.